cobwebos/docs/articles/HDInsight/hdinsight-hadoop-use-pig-dotnet-sdk-v1.md

 		            // Define the Pig job
 		            var parameters = new PigJobSubmissionParameters()
 		            {
-		                UserName = ExistingClusterUsername,
 		                Query = queryString,
 		            };

-		            System.Console.WriteLine("Submitting the Sqoop job to the cluster...");
+		            System.Console.WriteLine("Submitting the Pig job to the cluster...");
 		            var response = _hdiJobManagementClient.JobManagement.SubmitPigJob(parameters);
 		            System.Console.WriteLine("Validating that the response is as expected...");
 		            System.Console.WriteLine("Response status code is " + response.StatusCode);